Wearable Technologies for Monitoring Upper Extremity Functions During Daily Life in Neurologically Impaired Individuals: State of the Art

 \subsection{Data processing}

-As a consequence of the hardware selection, in the majority of research papers UE activity measures were derived from accelerometry data alone or in conjunction with other signals, including angles \cite{Leuenberger2017}, and angular velocity \cite{Fortune2022}.
-If considering IMUs as a single-mode sensing technology (IMUs fuse data from 2-3 sources but the resulting outcome is purely kinematic), interestingly, only Rissanen \textit{et al.} \cite{Rissanen2021} implemented a true multimodal sensing strategy: they used data both from accelerometers and sEMG placed on both forearms of 23 individuals with EPM1.
-Noticeably, De Lucena \textit{et al.} \cite{deLucena2021,deLucena2022}, who used in their device an IMU, four magnetometers, and a magnetic ring on the index finger, while still collecting purely kinematics information, can also be considered multimodal.
+As a consequence of the hardware selection, in the majority of research papers UE performance measures were derived from accelerometry data alone or in conjunction with other signals, including angles \cite{Leuenberger2017}, and angular velocity \cite{Fortune2022}.
+If considering IMUs as a single-mode sensing technology (IMUs fuse data from 2-3 sources but the resulting outcome is purely kinematic), interestingly, only in two works a multimodal sensing strategy was implemenetd.
+In \cite{Rissanen2021}, authors used data both from accelerometers and sEMG placed on both forearms of 23 individuals with EPM1 to measure their kinematics and muscular activity; in \cite{deLucena2021,deLucena2022}, authors embedded in their wrist-mount device an IMU and four magnetometers, and asked the participant to wear a magnetic ring on the index finger: in this way, they were able to track both wrist and index finger movements.

 The majority of studies opted for an offline data analysis, where data were only recorded and stored during the intervention, while processed only after the monitoring session has concluded \cite{Adams2021, deLucena2021, Flury2021, Goodwin2021, Lang2021, Pau2021, Rissanen2021, Yang2021, Bandini2022, Fortune2022, Held2018, Kos2007, Urbin2015, Waddell2018, Waddell2019}.
 Interestingly, however, a subset of studies employed real-time analysis, allowing for immediate processing and feedback during monitoring \cite{Saleh2016, deLucena2022, Esbjornsson2022}.
 Saleh \textit{et al.} \cite{Saleh2016} equipped their glove with an array of light-emitting diodes (LED) to inform the user about the finger flexion ROM.
 De Lucena \textit{et al.} \cite{deLucena2022} had a screen in their wrist-watch showing the hand movement count and hand use intensity metrics (see below for more information), and an emoji representing their recent performance towards their daily goals.
 Esbjornsson \textit{et al.} \cite{Esbjornsson2022}, instead, in case of an imbalance in arm movements, made their bracelets vibrate, requiring participants to take an app-based test on their smartphone to detect the onset of a stroke.